 Anthony Rotich clocked in the third-fastest time in the nation in the 5,000m at the Husky Classic.

 Rotich finished sixth in the men's 3,000m steeplechase at the 2012 NCAA Championships.

 Ereng has trained two NCAA champions, 27 NCAA All-Americans, 73 conference champions and four NCAA regional champions.
-He also has sixathletes that were named conference Athlete of the Year and six that gained conference Freshman of the Year honors.
-He has also had two runner earn conference Newcomer of the Year honors and three C-USA Outstanding Seniors.
-In addition, Ereng has had 26 individuals qualify for the NCAA track and field championships and fifteen individuals qualify for the NCAA cross country championships.
-Following the 2006 season, Ereng was named the national Assistant Coach of the Year for distance by the United States Track and Field and Cross Country Coaches Association.
+He also has six athletes that were named Conference Athlete of the Year and seven that gained conference Freshman of the Year honors.
+He had two runners earn conference Newcomer of the Year honors and three C-USA Outstanding Seniors.
+In addition, Ereng had 26 individuals qualify for the NCAA track and field championships and 19 individuals qualify for the NCAA cross country championships.
+Following the 2006 season, Ereng was named the national Assistant Coach of the Year for distance by the United States Track and Field and Cross Country Coaches Association (USTFCCCA).